mthvedt/underflow/README.md

 # Underflow

-This repository is an implementation of monads that provides:
+Underflow is a very fast implementation of McCarthy's `amb` operator for clojure.
+It has:

 * a trampolining monad 'harness' that prevents stack overflow
 * an evil, stateful, fast version of the same harness that is interface-compatible
-* a monad dictionary protocol for use with said harness
+* various macros for various `amb` operations using the harness

 Underflow is not yet ready for prime time.
 Use with extreme caution.